Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Knightsen, California, a family dispute over land and legacy sparked an intense arbitration battle that threatened to tear the Rodriguez family apart.

-It all began in January 2023 when Elena Rodriguez, the matriarch of the family, passed away leaving behind a 50-acre farm north of Knightsen, valued at approximately $1.2 million.
+It all began in January 2023 when the claimant, the matriarch of the family, passed away leaving behind a 50-acre farm north of Knightsen, valued at approximately $1.2 million.
 The farm had been in the family since the 1960s, primarily used for growing walnuts and almonds.
 Elena’s will clearly stated that the property should be divided equally between her three children: Carlos, 54; Maria, 49; and Javier, 46.

 However, conflict arose when Carlos, who had been managing the farm for the past decade, claimed he had invested over $350,000 of his own money into upgrading irrigation and machinery.
 He insisted that this amount be deducted from his share before splitting the remaining estate equally.
 Maria and Javier contested this, arguing the improvements had substantially increased the farm’s overall value, benefiting all siblings equally.